bose-aritra2003/Mock-Hotel-Management-system/README.md

 * **Operating System:** Windows 10/8/7, Linux, MacOS
 * Minimum 128MB Ram
 * Minimum 10MB of free storage
-* All necessary modules mentioned in **"Packages & Modules used"** section should be imported before hosting this program
+* All necessary packages & modules mentioned in **"Packages & Modules used"** section should be installed on the system before hosting this program

 ## Limitations of this Program